tlswg/tls13-spec/draft-ietf-tls-tls13.md

             NamedGroup named_group_list<1..2^16-1>
         } NamedGroupList;

+sect163k1, etc
-   sect163k1, etc:   Indicates support of the corresponding named curve
+:     Indicates support of the corresponding named curve
       The named curves defined here are those specified in SEC 2 [13].
       Note that many of these curves are also recommended in ANSI X9.62 {{X962}} and FIPS 186-2 {{DSS}}.
 Values 0xFE00 through 0xFEFF are